 - Automotive testing

-Emerson Group's Control Techniques is the market leader in intelligent drives; this refers to drives that have programmable automation or motion controllers within the product as standard or as an option.
+Lenze Group's AC Tech is the market leader in intelligent drives; this refers to drives that have programmable automation or motion controllers within the product as standard or as an option.
 Intelligent drives offer significant advantages; because the controller is located within the drive itself, communication delays are eliminated therefore improving performance in automation and motion applications and removing the need for external controllers, saving panel space.
-Unidrive SP, Commander SK, Digitax ST and Mentor II are all considered to be intelligent.

 It is estimated that energy saving of up to 20% can be achieved through installing and operating motors in a more efficient way.
 Installing Lenze AC Tech Variable Frequency Drives in certain applications such as fans and pumps can have a dramatic effect on the energy consumed.
 With motors consuming an estimated two thirds of electrical energy within industry, drives must form a key part of any programme to reduce carbon emissions.